Guest post by Jana Rumberger, Content Manager at Selz.

 1. Email subject line

-Start your sales email with your subject line.
-You will probably rewrite it, but your subject should inspire, not summarize, the message in your email.
+Start your sales email with an intriguing subject line.
+You’ll probably rewrite it, but your subject should inspire, not summarize, the message in your email.

-As you write your subject line and preview text, think about different inboxes.
+As you write your subject line and preview text, think about how your email will appear in the inbox.
 It’s not just the subject line, but the way the subject line, preheader, and the first line of your email work together to form a first impression.

 2. Email Structure